davidcrone/xafty/README.md

 ## What it does

-**xafty** helps you to turn your data pipeline into a dependency graph rather than a linear script.
-Each step becomes a reusable node that explicitly declares what it needs and what it provides, allowing the system to resolve execution order, reuse logic, and hide complexity behind clean layers of abstraction.
+**xafty** turns your data pipeline into a dependency graph instead of a linear script.
+Each step becomes a reusable node that declares what it needs and what it provides. xafty resolves the execution order for you, enables reuse across projects, and hides complexity behind clean layers of abstraction.

 ## Why it matters